 Not this Saturday though.
 As I walked under the awning of the Convention Center’s entrance at Howard and Pratt, almost at my destination, my nose was assaulted by an unpleasant but not unfamiliar odor.
 I began to scan the sidewalk for the source, relived at this point because I knew I hadn’t yet stepped in anything, but anxious to locate the source and confirm its origin.
 And then I located it on the sidewalk, a sizeable bowel movement, not of a dog or horse, but of clearly Human origin based on its size.
 To add insult to injury, I was clearly not the first person to encounter it.
 The feces had clearly been run over by one of those rentable motorized scooters, most likely an intentional action as the bowel movement would have been easily spotted by any pedestrians.
 Just another proud moment for Baltimore.

-I probably don’t need to retell this next part as you can guess what happened from this posts title as well as the last few indignant paragraphs, however for posterity’s sake I will.
+I probably don’t need to retell this next part as you can guess what happened from this post’s title as well as the last few indignant paragraphs, however for posterity’s sake I will.
 My next natural course of action was to call 311, supposedly city services.
-I pay my taxes for it after all, so the least they can do it send someone out to clean the street.
-To my dismay however, after spelling out what happened and where I was given some shocking news.
-According to the lady at the 311 call center, apparently Baltimore City doesn’t believe they are responsible for cleaning up human waste on the streets.
+I pay my taxes for it after all, so the least they can do is send someone out to clean the street.
+To my dismay, however, after spelling out what happened and where I was given some shocking news.
+According to the lady at the 311 call center, apparently, Baltimore City doesn’t believe they are responsible for cleaning up human waste on the streets.
 Shocking yes, but not surprising.